theobald-software/theobald-software.github.io/content/_en/xtract-universal/execute-and-automate.md

 progressstate: 5
 ---

-This section is about running extractions [manually in Xtract Universal Designer](./getting-started/run-an-extraction) and automatically.
+This section contains details about running extractions automatically and [manually in Xtract Universal Designer](./getting-started/run-an-extraction).

 Extractions can be called by the following options: